pytorch-fdn/ambassador-program/ambassador/README.md

 Yes!
 Community members can nominate others who are making a meaningful impact in the PyTorch ecosystem.

 ### 🔹 What is the time commitment for an Ambassador?
 Ambassadors should expect to dedicate 5-10 hours per month for organizing events, engaging in discussions, and learning.

-### 🔹 Do Ambassadors receive financial support for hosting events?
-Yes, PyTorch Ambassadors receive quarterly stipends and event sponsorships to fund meetups and workshops.

 ### 🔹 What happens after I apply?
 Applications will be reviewed by the PyTorch Foundation team.
 Selected candidates will be invited for onboarding.